I’m ADHD, Now What???

 When ADHD and Anxiety Occur Together

-What about trauma?
 Doesn’t that explain things better than ADHD?

 In my past therapy I had always understood some of my challenges as childhood trauma.
 Growing up without an ADHD diagnosis meant that many of my struggles were left unrecognized and unaddressed.
 This lack of understanding created its own set of challenges, compounding any trauma-related difficulties I might have had.
 To gain a deeper understanding of this intersection, I found a few articles that explore the overlap between ADHD and trauma.